jaruizes/jaruizes.github.io/_posts/2018-05-15-docker_in_practice_for_dummies_ii.md

 ---
-author: jaruizes
 layout: post
 title:  "Docker in practice for dummies (II)"
-date: 2018-05-16 01:30
+date:   2018-05-16 14:30 +0300
-category : Docker
-comments: false
-imagefeature: docker/docker-logo.png
+image: "/images/docker/docker-logo.png"
+description: "In the previous post we saw a starting point to work with Docker.
+We learnt how to pull an image and run it."
-tags:
+tags:   [Docker]
-    - docker
 ---

 In the [previous post](/docker/2018/05/11/docker_in_practice_for_dummies) we saw a starting point to work with Docker.
 We learnt how to